About Us

 • I have used all my IEC participations available to my country.
 Am I still able to receive another Working Holiday visa?

-• I’m currently on a Working Holiday visa in Canada.
-My employer has offered me a job in the NOC category A, B or 0.
-Will GO International be able to sponsor me for a Young Professional visa?
+• Will GO International be able to sponsor me for a Young Professional visa?

-Go International does not offer any Young Professional visas.
-However, you are welcome to apply in the Working Holiday (open work permit) category a second time.
-This means, you will not need a job offer from your employer and you are free to change your job on the Working Holiday visa.
+Go International does not offer any assistance with Young Professional visas.
+However, you could be able to apply for a working holiday visa (open work permit) for an additional participation – if we have RO-sponsored spots available.
+This means, you will not need a job offer from your employer and you are free to change your job on this visa.

 • I’m already in Canada and I don’t need the orientation and the extra services.
 Do I have to pay for these?